 Johnston, Mandy, The Fine Print, SYNTHESIS, 2/6, Chico, CA.

-Casaletto exhibits nationally and internationally and has shown with such artists as Nick Cave, Betye Saar, Sue Coe, and Faith Ringgold.
-She has won numerous awards, grants, and fellowships and has held residencies at the Robert Blackburn Printmaking Workshop in New York, among many others.
-Her art is held in university, institutional, and museum collections such as the Library of Congress in Washington, D.C., and the Edith and Ely Broad Museum of Art in E. Lansing, Michigan.
-Casaletto earned a BFA in drawing, a BS in physics, the MA in art history, and the MFA in painting with a minor emphasis in printmaking.
-She is based in Augusta, Georgia.
+Kristin Casaletto exhibits nationally and internationally and has shown with such artists as Nick Cave, Betye Saar, Sue Coe, Jaune Quick-to-See Smith, and Faith Ringgold.
+She has won awards, grants, and residencies from Pyramid Atlantic Art Center (DC), the Georgia Humanities Council (Atlanta), the Robert Blackburn Printmaking Workshop (NYC), and numerous others.
+Her art is held in university and museum collections such as the Library of Congress in Washington, DC, and the Edith and Ely Broad Museum of Art in E. Lansing, Michigan.
+Recent solo shows were exhibited in New York City, Monterey, California, and at the Georgia Museum of Art in Athens, Georgia.
+She holds an MFA in painting/printmaking (Western Michigan University), MA in art history (Michigan State), BFA in drawing (Ball State), BS in physics (Ball State).
+She is a fulltime artist based in Grand Rapids, Michigan.